 Practitioners in clinical social work recognize the importance of the therapeutic relationship, person-in-environment and strengths perspectives, professional use of self, and adherence to ethical-and value-guidelines for professional practice.
 Clinical social workers differentially utilize theories, research, and their clinical skills to enhance the well-being of individuals, families and communities in an ethical manner.
 Clinical social work practitioners acknowledge the complexities involved in their practice, including the need to navigate ethical issues in an organizational context, and they use clinical supervision to ensure that their practices are congruent with social work values and ethics.
-Extending and enhancing ethical and professional practice from the foundation level requires that clinical work.
+Extending and enhancing ethical and professional practice from the foundation level requires that clinical social workers reflect on their own family of origin to assess how it impacts their clinical work.
 Advanced-level practitioners must manage complex systems while understanding how cultural and developmental aspects of self and their clients influence their work.
 Clinical social workers recognize their own strengths and weaknesses in developing, managing and maintaining therapeutic relationships.
 Practitioners of clinical social work must continually adapt to rapidly changing technology in an ethical and professional manner.